docker/docs/engine/security/security.md

 ## Docker Content Trust Signature Verification

 The Docker Content Trust signature verification feature is built directly into the `dockerd` binary.
-The Docker Engine can be configured to only permitted to run signed images.
+The Docker Engine can be configured to only run signed images.
 This is configured in the Dockerd configuration file.
-To incorporate this, the Docker Engine has trustpinning configured in the `daemon.json` file.
-To enable this feature, trustpinning can be configured in daemon.json file, whereby only repositories signed with a user-specified root key will be allowed to be pulled and run.
+To enable this feature, trustpinning can be configured in `daemon.json`, whereby only repositories signed with a user-specified root key can be pulled and run.

 This provides insight to administrators that was not previously available with the CLI being responsible for enforcing and performing image signature verification.